lunaboards-dev/OC-Universal-Archive/docs/URF-Format.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-All integers are unsigned arbitrary length integers as specified in [ALI-Format.md](ALI-Format.md), unless otherwise specified.
+All integers are unsigned arbitrary length integers as specified in the Document, unless otherwise specified.

 All strings are encoded with UTF-8, prepended with an integer corresponding to the length of the string in bytes.